-We already know how the sweetness of burnt mozzarella enhances the crust of deep dish pizzas, and with a touch of clover honey added to the pistachio pesto, you’re enjoying orchestrated perfection with this tasty thin-crust pizza.
+We already know how the sweetness of burnt mozzarella enhances the crust of deep-dish pizzas.
+With a touch of clover honey added to the pistachio pesto, you enjoy orchestrated perfection with this tasty thin-crust pizza.

 With the Michelin Guide calling Coalfire one of the top pizza places in Chicago, you know they’ve been properly vetted – you and your pizza are all good to go!